typeable/octopod/docs/en/Helm-based_deployment_guide.md

 `chart_repo_url`, `chart_name` parameters are usually provided by the chart developer.
 Version however is usually skipped and you encouraged to take the last one, but we think about this as a bad practice.

-If you not sure where to get the `chart_version` parameter you can add repo locally using `helm repo add` and then execute `helm search repo <CHART_NAME> -l` too see the whole list of available chart versions.
+If you're not sure where to get the `chart_version` parameter you can add repo locally using `helm repo add` and then execute `helm search repo <CHART_NAME> -l` too see the whole list of available chart versions.

 Now you have Octopod inside Octopod!
 Try to install your own chart with Octopod!